-P0313 SeraQ BIO-RAD Syphilis run controls are prepared from an internal serum standard, in which the bacterium has been inactivated by refrigerated storage1.
+P0309 SeraQ BIO-RAD run controls are prepared from secondary serum standards, in which virus has been inactivated by in vivo validated methods applied in the plasma industry1.
+Infectivity and inactivation data have been analysed to demonstrate absence of residual infectivity of HBV, HCV and HIV-1 in the run controls1.
 The serum matrix in in the run controls has been tested for infectious disease markers by serologic and molecular screening methods.
 However, no screening procedure can offer complete assurance that products derived from human blood cannot transmit undetected infectious agents.

-- SeraQ run controls should be handled with the normal preventive measures in a serology laboratory^{2,3}. - This product contains human plasma and traces of biological source material of nonhuman origin (bovine thrombin). - The use of the run control in other assay configurations should be avoided and is not supported by the manufacturer. - Wear disposable gloves when handling samples. - Do not eat drink, smoke or apply cosmetics in areas where specimens are handled. - Do not pipette by mouth. - If skin or mucous membrane exposure occurs, immediately wash the area with copious amounts of water. - Disinfect spills using a 0.5% hypochlorite solution (1:10 v/v household bleach) or equivalent disinfectant. - Dispose unused or spilled materials according to the normal practices for biological waste disposal in your institution. - If precipitates are visible, mix the run controls for 2 minutes thoroughly. - Do not use run controls beyond one month storage at 2-8°C. - Store run controls in an upright position. - Validation of the diagnostic test results must be based on the specifications set by the manufacturer of the test kit.
+- SeraQ run controls should be handled with the normal preventive measures in a serology laboratory^{5,6}. - This product contains human plasma and traces of biological source material of nonhuman origin (bovine thrombin). - The use of the run control in other assay configurations should be avoided and is not supported by the manufacturer. - Wear disposable gloves when handling samples. - Do not eat drink, smoke or apply cosmetics in areas where specimens are handled. - Do not pipette by mouth. - If skin or mucous membrane exposure occurs, immediately wash the area with copious amounts of water. - Disinfect spills using a 0.5% hypochlorite solution (1:10 v/v household bleach) or equivalent disinfectant. - Dispose unused or spilled materials according to the normal practices for biological waste disposal in your institution. - If precipitates are visible, mix the run controls for 2 minutes thoroughly. - Do not use run controls beyond one month storage at 2-8°C. - Store run controls in an upright position. - Validation of the diagnostic test results must be based on the specifications set by the manufacturer of the test kit.